VictorYang2017/api-development/README.md

 npm install
 ````
 ### 2. mLab
-Create a free mLab account and create a database with one table called "articles".
+Create a free mLab account and create a database.
 Copy the database connection URL for use in Step 3.

 > NOTE: To populate the database with articles, use [Postman](https://www.getpostman.com/), or similar,
-> to send a POST request to the API (see the "POST request" section below for how to do this)
+> to send a POST request to the API (see the "API Endpoints" section below for how to do this).

 ![mLab](https://raw.githubusercontent.com/richjava/api-development/data-persistence/assets/images/f8853aa3-f2d6-40d9-b298-b8a4592fc746_mlab-articles.png "mLab")